SC.5.P.8.2

 Solve the Dissolving Problem:

-In this lesson, students will be experimenting what independent variable will affect dissolving rates; students will compare results of peers to also determine materials that dissolve and do not dissolve from 5 given materials; and, students will identify and learn what controls in an experiment are and their importance.
+In this lesson, students will be experimenting with what independent variable will affect dissolving rates; students will compare results of peers to also determine materials that dissolve and do not dissolve from 5 given materials.
+Students will identify and learn what controls in an experiment are and their importance.
 This is a multi-part lesson that can be broken down by day or presented in one block.
-Complete all Part As in each phase (Teaching/I Do/Know, Guided/We Do/Understand, Independent/You Do/Do) before Part Bs.
-This lesson does not address the reference/research component of SC.5.N.1.1.
+Complete all the Part A’s in each phase (Teaching/I Do/Know, Guided/We Do/Understand, Independent/You Do/Do) before Part B’s.

 Type: Lesson Plan